How to highlight the protagonist in a multi-person composition

 ✧ Light source design

-If the scene setting allows it, you might as well try to create a contrasting effect in the light source.
+If the scene setting allows it, you might as well try to create contrast in the light source.

 Example g.
 Here the protagonist’s face is illuminated by the light of a flashlight.
 They seemed to be exploring a dark scene.